erroronline1/caro/readme.md

     * a sample check has been made
     * any document to the product has been provided
 * product documents will not be deleted. they are assigned the vendors name, a timestamp of submission and the products article number.
+* vendor and product editing is permitted by elevated users including purchase only
+* products are supposed to be incorporated. incorporation can be granted, denied and - through product management - revoked. all inputs will result in an entry to the respective audit check list. incorporation information is to be enriched through a dedicated form with the respective context.

 #### other
 * MDR §14 sample check will ask for a check for every vendors [product that qualifies as trading good](#sample-check) if the last check for any product of this vendor exceeds the mdr14_sample_interval timespan set in setup.ini, so e.g. once a year per vendor by default. this applies for all products that have not been checked within mdr14_sample_reusable timespan.
+* sample check information is to be enriched through a dedicated form with the respective context.

 ### setup
 * setting the package size for the sql environment to a higher value than default is useful beside the packagesize within setup.ini. batch-queries are supposed to be split in chunks, but single queries with occasionally base64 encoded images might exceed the default limit